Fraternity of Kansas City

 Kansas City, KS 66101

 Tel. (+1) 913/998-6644

 Confiding in Divine Providence, at the end of 2014 we started fundraising to build a monastery for the little brothers.
 We received a piece of land that was a part of the former baseball field at the intersection of Boeke Street and Homer Avenue.
-This monastery will be in the vicinity of our little sisters and will be our home.
-It will be a place of beauty, light, and peace, radiating the simplicity of the Gospel.
+On Pentecost, the day before Archbishop Joseph Naumann’s birthday, we broke ground!
+It was a beautiful and exciting moment.
+And many, many friends were present!
+It was a great joy!
+We pray that this monastery be a place of beauty, light, and peace, radiating the simplicity of the Gospel for everyone.
 A place where all are welcome to share at our table and everyone can feel at home; a place for God.

 The fundraising for this project began in November 2014.
 One of our first wishes was to give a strong spiritual foundation to this monastery.
 We went to many schools of the neighborhood to beg for the children’s prayer.
 Now we are coming close to finishing the fundraising, and are grateful for the generosity of so many people of the diocese.

 We are very humbled by the great adventure ahead of us.
 Would you help us to build our little monastery?
 You can help us with your ideas, your talents, your creativity.

 For a donation by check

 You could also send a check to this address: